The signs of a good relationship aren't always easy to spot in the early phase of a love affair.

 But these things don't happen overnight.
 A good relationship is a work in progress — a daily undertaking that you both honor willingly.

-I know these are silly (but telling) questions.
-Of course, we get involved in our love relationship because, well, we fall in love.
+Of course, we enter a love relationship initially because, well, we fall in love.
 And attached to those powerful, chemically-driven feelings are the more practical desires for companionship, emotional intimacy, and a sense of belonging and security.

 Being in a relationship is a good thing.
 People who are in a committed relationship live longer, are happier in general and tend to accumulate more wealth.
 But if that's the case, why are relationships so difficult?
 Why do we argue, belittle, and disengage from the one person we're supposed to love most?

-If we're lucky, we had good role models in our parents.
-But even so, our particular relationship has its own nuances, issues, and unsightly bumps.
-Once the initial infatuation wears off of a new relationship, we are left with few skills to navigate those bumps and maintain the vitality and joy of the connection.
+If you're lucky, you had good role models in your parents.
+But even so, your particular relationship has its own nuances, issues, and unsightly bumps.
+Once the initial infatuation wears off of a new relationship, you are left with few skills to navigate those bumps and maintain the vitality and joy of the connection.

 Over time, many couples wind up in their separate corners, scowling at each other from a distance.
-This certainly isn't what we thought would happen when we first stared at him or her across the room and our hearts melted.
+This certainly isn't what you thought would happen when you first stared at him or her across the room and your heart melted.

-The relationship itself is a living, breathing thing that must be nurtured and cared for daily — above our own individual needs or frustrations.
-If you want your relationship to work, you both must work at your relationship.
+The relationship itself is a living, breathing thing that you must nurture and care for daily — above your own individual needs or frustrations.
+If you want your relationship to work, you both must work on your relationship.
 It can't be a one-sided relationship, and it can't be neglected.

-- Here are 10 signs of a good relationship to help you set the foundation for nurturing your own:
+- Here are 15 signs of a good relationship:

 - 1. You make the relationship your top priority.